-Capital investment funding is recorded as a reduction of "Property, plant and equipment" in the consolidated statement of financial position and is recognized in the Group's consolidated income statement by offsetting the depreciation charges of the funded assets during their useful lives.
-The Group also receives capital funding in Italy, which can be recovered through the reduction of various government liabilities, including income tax, value-added tax and employee-related social charges.
+Capital investment funding is recorded as a reduction of "Property, plant and equipment" in the consolidated statement of financial position when the Group has incurred the eligible capital expenditures and when all conditions for eligibility have been fulfilled.
+Advances from capital grants received on capital investments that have not been incurred yet are reported in the line "Other non-current liabilities" in the consolidated statement of financial position.
+Capital investment funding is recognized in the Group's consolidated income statement by offsetting the depreciation charges of the funded assets during their useful lives.
+The Group also receives funding, which can be recovered through the reduction of various government liabilities, including income tax, value-added tax and employee-related social charges.